Koha-Community/kohadocs/source/implementation_checklist.rst

    -  :ref:`autoBarcode` : Decide if Koha generates item
       barcodes for you

-   -  :ref:`OpacSuppression <opacsuppression,-opacsuppressionbyiprange,-opacsuppressionredirect,-and-opacsuppressionmessage-label>` : Decide if you want to
+   -  :ref:`OpacSuppression <opacsuppression-preferences-label>` : Decide if you want to
       hide items marked as suppressed from the OPAC search results

 -  Set up your :ref:`cron jobs <cron-jobs-label>`

-   -  Decide when the system :ref:`checks URLs in catalog records <check-urls-label>` to see if they are still valid
+   -  Decide when the system :ref:`checks URLs in catalog records <cron-check-urls-label>` to see if they are still valid

 .. _authorities-configuration-label: